What's going on with Ghislaine Maxwell's sex abuse trial?

 WHO IS THE JUDGE FOR GHISLAINE MAXWELL'S TRIAL?

 U.S. District Judge Alison J. Nathan, who was recently nominated by President Joe Biden to serve on the U.S. Court of Appeals for the Second Circuit.
-That promotion is not expected to interfere with proceedings in the Maxwell case.
+That promotion is not expected to interfere with proceedings in the Maxwell case, but the trial was in recess for the first three days of its third week so she could answer questions from the U.S. Senate panel charged with considering her elevation.

 HOW HAS GHISLAINE MAXWELL BEEN SPENDING HER TIME IN JAIL?

-According to a website set up by her family, Maxwell has been making her way through a pile of books.
-Her reading list rans the gamut of criminal-justice related books like the award-winning “Just Mercy” by Bryan Stevenson to “Licensed to Lie: Exposing Corruption in the Department Justice” by Sidney Powell, a conspiracy theorist and former lawyer for President Donald Trump.
+According to a website set up by her family, Maxwell has been working through a pile of books.
+Her reading list runs the gamut of criminal-justice related books like the award-winning “Just Mercy” by Bryan Stevenson to “Licensed to Lie: Exposing Corruption in the Department Justice” by Sidney Powell, a conspiracy theorist and former lawyer for President Donald Trump.
 She's also been making her way through Philip Pullman's “His Dark Materials” fantasy series and popular book club fiction pick “Eleanor Oliphant is Completely Fine,” by Gail Honeyman.

 IF CONVICTED, HOW MUCH TIME IN PRISON WOULD SHE BE LOOKING AT?